Antonella Martinelli. Photo by Karolina Kuras

 Antonella Martinelli was born in Santa Fe, Argentina and trained at Canada’s National Ballet School.
 Ms. Martinelli joined The National Ballet of Canada as a RBC Apprentice in 2007 and was a member of the Corps de Ballet from 2008 to 2010 before returning in 2016.

 Recently, Ms. Martinelli made her debut as Kitty in the North American premiere of Anna Karenina.
-Her repertoire also Swan Lake, Romeo and Juliet, The Sleeping Beauty, The Nutcracker, Onegin, Cinderella, Giselle, Nijinsky, The Winter’s Tale, A Streetcar Named Desire, The Seagull, Pinocchio, An Italian Straw Hat, The Four Seasons, The Four Temperaments, Symphony in C, The Concert, Etudes, Glass Pieces, Emergence, Cacti and Paz de la Jolla.
+Her repertoire also includes Swan Lake, Romeo and Juliet, The Sleeping Beauty, Giselle, The Nutcracker, Onegin, Cinderella, Alice’s Adventures in Wonderland, The Winter’s Tale, Nijinsky, The Merry Widow, A Streetcar Named Desire, The Seagull, Pinocchio, An Italian Straw Hat, Apollo, The Dream, Paquita, The Four Seasons, The Four Temperaments, Symphony in C, The Concert, Etudes, Glass Pieces, The Second Detail, Approximate Sonata 2016, Emergence, Cacti and Paz de la Jolla.

 While a student at Canada’s National Ballet School, Ms. Martinelli was the recipient of the Peter Dwyer Award.
 Her studies at the school were made possible by the generous support of the Pierino Ambrosoli Foundation.